-Nonsurgical treatments of pelvic fractures is appropriate for some pelvic ring injuries.
+Nonsurgical treatments of pelvic fractures are appropriate for some pelvic ring injuries.
 APC Type I and LC Type I fractures can remain weight-bearing as tolerated, with early mobilization encouraged.
-Minimally displaced pelvic fractures can often be treated non-operatively, but must be evaluated on a case by case basis.
+Minimally displaced pelvic fractures can often be treated non-operatively but must be evaluated on a case by case basis.

 Deterrence and Patient Education

 Patients with pelvic ring injuries should be counseled on the long-term sequelae associated with pelvic ring injuries, especially in the presence of concomitant injuries.
 Many patients suffer permanent disability, which can take a financial, mental, and physical toll on the patient.
 The support of a full interdisciplinary team is necessary to help patients rehab and address their disabilities appropriately.

 Therapists are crucial in the post-operative care of pelvic ring injuries in assisting patients to return to normalcy as much as possible.
 A pharmacist should be involved to regulate and assist with pain relief.
 Pelvic fractures can result in a number of complications as outlined above and may warrant intervention by medical subspecialties such as urologists for bladder and sexual dysfunction, as well as by mental health professionals to address the serious psychosocial issues that arise from such an injury.
 (Level II)